asdf2727/quantum_emulator/README.md

 included two examples, one being quantum teleportation and the second being quantum error correction.

-I also want to share some of my implementation and architectural decisions.
+I also want to share some of my implementation decisions.
 First of all, the most notable difference between qiskit and my implementation is the lack of a measuring gate in the circuit library.
 I did this for mainly 2 reasons: